BarryDigby/MA5112/week4/README.md

 export PATH=$PATH:/data/github/MA5112/week4/
 ```

+> Please update the above to reflect the directory where you have cloned the repository

 ### Dev testing

 Develop scripts locally using small test datasets (fail fast) before deploying them on full size datasets.
 In the `toy_data` folder there are paired-end reads and a reference transcriptome for testing.
 You are tasked with writing a script to: